Futuristic AI fitness app interface

 1. MyFitnessPal — Best for Database Size

-What it does well: MyFitnessPal has the largest food database in the world — over 14 million foods with verified nutritional data.
+What it does well: MyFitnessPal has the largest food database in the world — over 14 million foods.
+Its "Meal Scan" AI feature allows Premium members to log food via photo, which is well-trained but sits behind a paywall.
 Its barcode scanner is fast and accurate.
-If you eat a lot of packaged foods, MFP's database is unbeatable.

 Best for: People who primarily eat packaged foods and want the largest possible food database.